-In April, 2009, Admiralty Park was renamed Yvonne B. Burke Park, to honor Supervisor Burke’s retirement after 16 years of service representing the Second District of the County of Los Angeles.
+Formerly known as Admiralty Park, it was renamed in April 2009 to honor Los Angeles County Supervisor Yvonne B. Burke on her retirement after 16 years of service representing the Second District of the County of Los Angeles.

-The Beach Bike path (Marvin Braude Bike Trail) runs through the park.
+The Marvin Braude Bike Trail also runs through the park.
 This bike path extends from Pacific Palisades to Torrance, with beautiful views of the ocean and Marina del Rey.
 There are many restaurants and shops along the path to stop and take in the view.

 AUBREY E. AUSTIN JR. PARK

 Aubrey E. Austin Jr. Park has a paved walkway out to the ocean end of the north jetty that is a favorite of joggers and fishermen.
 Beachgoers can walk along the jetty to reach the Marina peninsula.